pandaloupe/QsMapper/README.md

 The corresponding .Net Class should reside in a folder/namespace named **Contacts** and the class name itself would be **Customer**.

+As you might have noticed the table name is the plural form of the class name.
+For conventions regarding exceptions please refer to [doc/Conventions.md](doc/Conventions.md).

 Property names are mapped by the convention of identical names (case sensitive).

 ```csharp